pytorch/pytorch/docs/source/notes/modules.rst

 .. code-block:: python

-   dynamic_net.to(device='cuda', dtype=torch.float64)
+   # Move all parameters to a CUDA device
+   dynamic_net.to(device='cuda')

+   # Change precision of all parameters
+   dynamic_net.to(dtype=torch.float64)

    dynamic_net(torch.randn(5, device='cuda', dtype=torch.float64))
    : tensor([6.5166], device='cuda:0', dtype=torch.float64, grad_fn=<AddBackward0>)

-These examples show how modules can be composed to form complex neural networks.
-Neural networks are also modules themselves, and typically they are modules that contain other modules, which can, in turn, contain other modules.
-The unbounded composability of modules makes the module concept a powerful tool for defining and operating with neural networks.
-PyTorch also provides a large library of optimized modules within the :mod:`torch.nn` namespace for computation that is commonly found within neural networks, including pooling, convolutions, loss functions, etc.
+These examples show how elaborate neural networks can be formed through module composition.
+To allow for quick and easy construction of neural networks with minimal boilerplate, PyTorch provides a large library of performant modules within the :mod:`torch.nn` namespace that perform computation commonly found within neural networks, including pooling, convolutions, loss functions, etc.

 In the next section, we give a full example of training a neural network.